Rarity of Right Outcomes

 - In the B2C context data is owned by the Consumers and by blindly ticking the checkbox the consumer is writing off their right to say 'NO'.

 - In B2B context the Data Ownership is standardized and treated pretty much like any other tangible asset.
 However, there are still lapses due to the multiple-layers the data traverses and forms it takes.

-By taking control of the Data Ownership principles firms can gain back the Trust and Reputation of their customers.
+By taking control of the Data Ownership principles firms gain Trust of customers and Reputation of their businesses.
 Trust is an implicit critical outcome in today's Digital Environment.